 Computer Speakers Review

-PC manufacturers seldom equip their products with excellent speakers.
+PC manufacturers seldom equip their products with powerful speakers.
 As laptops get thinner and computer monitors get slimmer, the quality of integrated speakers takes a hit.
-Even when you buy an expensive and powerful PC, it most likely comes with subpar speakers that sound tinny.
+Even when you buy an expensive and powerful desktop PC, it most likely comes with subpar speakers that sound tinny.

-Even when a computer bears the logo of a premium audio equipment manufacturer like Altec Lansing or Bang and Olufsen, its output rarely measures up to that of an external computer speaker.
-Built-in speakers are just fine for playing back operating system alerts such as beeps from your favorite chat application.
-But, if you enjoy multimedia such as movies, music and video games, you may find them inadequate.
-Fortunately, you can improve your PC's sound output with external speakers.
+Even when a computer bears the logo of a premium audio equipment manufacturer like Altec Lansing or Bang & Olufsen, its sound output rarely measures up to that of an external computer speaker.
+Built-in speakers are just fine for playing back operating system alerts such as beeps from your favorite chat application, but if you use your computer to enjoy multimedia, such as movies, music and video games, you may find them inadequate.
+Fortunately, you can improve your PC's sound output with external computer speakers.

-Freestanding PC speakers sound better than the ones built in to computers because they have internal amplifiers.
+Freestanding computer speaker systems sound better than those built in to computers because they have internal amplifiers.
 Unlike home theater speakers, computer speakers are usually small.
 You can place them on your desk and arrange them around your computer.
 These desktop speakers come in different sizes and have varying designs.

 The size of a computer speaker’s enclosure, as well as the material it is made of, affects the quality of the sound it produces.
 A spacious enclosure allows for air movement and high sound energy.
 Basically, the size of a speaker determines its peak sound volume.
 Still, you shouldn’t just buy big desktop speakers because they sound louder than small ones; big, loud speakers don’t sound good in small rooms, so the size of the room you plan on using them in should be a primary consideration.

 Budget speakers are usually made of plastic to save on production costs, while high-end speakers use sturdier materials for their enclosures.
-More expensive speakers also tend to be eye catching – the Harman Kardon SoundSticks III are actually part of the permanent collection at the Museum of Modern Art (MoMA) in New York City.
+More expensive speakers also tend to be eye catching – for instance, Harman Kardon offers computer speakers that are actually part of the permanent collection at the Museum of Modern Art in New York City.